 Sonos is a premium audio brand with a small array of soundbars to enhance your TV's audio.
 Their setups are easily upgradable, either by adding subwoofers and satellites or connecting them to your existing Sonos ecosystem to synchronize sound throughout different rooms of your house.
 Compared to other premium brands, though, there aren't as many customization tools on hand, but the best Sonos soundbars deliver clear sound out-of-the-box, so you don't have to tinker with their settings too much.

 Sonos is a popular brand for audio lovers who want to enhance their favorite music, movies, and TV shows.
 Their premium soundbars are a solid choice with great audio quality right out of the box and fit into your existing Sonos ecosystem.
 You don't get as many enhancement features as other premium brands, but their plug-and-play performance isn't likely to disappoint.
-Check out our table to look at the best Sonos soundbars on the market.
+Check out our table to see the best Sonos soundbars on the market.